-Turnbridge opened its doors in 2003 at a time when resources for those facing addiction and mental health disorders were relatively scarce, though operators in our field shared a deep and genuine commitment to our collective mission.
-Over the last 5 years, in response to a growing epidemic, our field has seen an enormous influx of new providers entering the addiction treatment space.
+Turnbridge opened its doors in 2003 at a time when resources for those facing mental health disorders and addiction were relatively scarce, though operators in our field shared a deep and genuine commitment to our collective mission.
+Over the last 5 years, in response to a growing epidemic, our field has seen an enormous influx of new providers entering the treatment space.

-On one hand, we are incredibly proud to be at the forefront of a movement that is finally rising to face the horrific public health crisis of addiction head-on.
+On one hand, we are incredibly proud to be at the forefront of a movement that is finally rising to face the horrific public health crisis of mental health disorders and addiction head-on.
 On the other hand, this influx of capital has given birth to rampant unethical and deceptive marketing practices.

 As a truly purpose driven and mission-focused organization, we at Turnbridge felt a mandate to respond to this unsettling trend by articulating a firm stance against the practices we feel are harming patients and providers alike.
 We encourage other high-quality, reputable providers to join us and do the same.
 Together, we can cast light on these issues and make a difference.